 What Makes a Model 'Better'?

-Before we talk about costs: why does Claude Opus 4.5 cost more than MiniMax-M2.1?
-And when is the premium worth it?
-Here are the most important differences – explained simply.
+Before we talk about costs: why does Claude Opus 4.5 cost more than MiniMax-M2.1, and when is the premium worth it?
+Here are the key differences, explained simply.

 1. Coding Quality

 How well does a model solve real programming tasks?
-The SWE-Bench tests this using actual GitHub issues:
+SWE-Bench tests exactly this, using actual GitHub issues:

 | Model | SWE-Bench Score |